History of education: China

-The early Chinese state depended upon literate, educated officials for operation of the empire.
+The early Chinese state depended upon literate, educated officials for the operation of the empire.
 In 605 AD, during the Sui dynasty, for the first time, an examination system was explicitly instituted for a category of local talents.
-The merit-based imperial examination system for evaluating and selecting officials gave rise to schools that taught the Chinese classic texts and continued in use for 1,300 years, until the end the Qing dynasty, being abolished in 1911 in favour of Western education methods.
+The merit-based imperial examination system for evaluating and selecting officials gave rise to schools that taught the Chinese classic texts and continued in use for 1,300 years, until the end of the Qing dynasty, being abolished in 1911 in favor of Western education methods.
 The core of the curriculum for the imperial civil service examinations from the mid-12th century onwards was the Four Books, representing a foundational introduction to Confucianism.

 Theoretically, any male adult in China, regardless of his wealth or social status, could become a high-ranking government official by passing the imperial examination, although under some dynasties members of the merchant class were excluded.
 In reality, since the process of studying for the examination tended to be time-consuming and costly (if tutors were hired), most of the candidates came from the numerically small but relatively wealthy land-owning gentry.
 However, there are vast numbers of examples in Chinese history in which individuals moved from a low social status to political prominence through success in imperial examination.
-Under some dynasties the imperial examinations were abolished and official posts were simply sold, which increased corruption and reduced morale.
+Under some dynasties, the imperial examinations were abolished and official posts were simply sold, which increased corruption and reduced morale.

 In the period preceding 1040–1050 AD, prefectural schools had been neglected by the state and left to the devices of wealthy patrons who provided private finances.
 The chancellor of China at that time, Fan Zhongyan, issued an edict that would have used a combination of government funding and private financing to restore and rebuild all prefectural schools that had fallen into disuse and abandoned.
 He also attempted to restore all county-level schools in the same manner, but did not designate where funds for the effort would be formally acquired and the decree was not taken seriously until a later period.
 Fan's trend of government funding for education set in motion the movement of public schools that eclipsed private academies, which would not be officially reversed until the mid-13th century.